Volume of distribution

 For a receptor-binding ligand, VT is proportional to both receptor density (concentration of available receptors, Bavail) and the binding affinity (KD):

 VT is also affected by plasma protein binding and nonspecific binding in tissue.

 Therefore, binding potentials are defined: binding potentials are less dependent on these confounding factors, and therefore more directly related to the concentration and affinity of receptors in the tissue.

-Most often drug and PET tracer concentrations are measured in plasma or serum and not in whole blood, and simply therefore plasma or serum is also the reference fluid for the volume of distribution.
+Most often drug and PET radiopharmaceutical concentrations are measured in plasma or serum and not in whole blood, and simply therefore plasma or serum is also the reference fluid for the volume of distribution.
 However, whole blood, not plasma or serum, is flowing in the capillaries.
-Most drugs as well as PET tracers are bound to plasma proteins and/or partitioned into red blood cells.
-It is commonly assumed that only free drug or tracer in the plasma water can leave the capillary space.
-However, if repartitioning of drug or tracer is fast compared with the residence time of blood in the capillaries, then whole blood would be more appropriate reference fluid (Hinderling, 1997).
+Most drugs as well as PET radiopharmaceuticals are bound to plasma proteins and/or partitioned into red blood cells.
+It is commonly assumed that only free drug or radiopharmaceutical in the plasma water can leave the capillary space.
+However, if repartitioning of drug or radiopharmaceutical is fast compared with the residence time of blood in the capillaries, then whole blood would be more appropriate reference fluid (Hinderling, 1997).